ranjanisengottaian/Grandior/README.md

-# Fragnique - Perfume Customization and Online Store
+# Grandior - Perfume Customization and Online Store

 ##  🎯Objective
-Fragnique is an online store for a specific perfume company, allowing customers to browse and purchase luxury perfumes.
+Grandior is an online store for a specific perfume company, allowing customers to browse and purchase luxury perfumes.
 Customers can customize their own perfumes by selecting top, middle, and base notes, recreate scents from popular fragrances, and place orders with Cash on Delivery (COD) payment option.
 The website aims to provide a secure, personalized shopping experience for fragrance enthusiasts.

 ##  📝 Pages